Reviews You Can Rely On

 Battery Type Lithium Ion

-Since the Rocky Talkie 5 Watt is a GMRS radio, you'll need to acquire a $35 license from the FCC to use it, though this license also works for your immediate family.
-While getting this license is a fairly quick and easy process, it may be cumbersome if you are using a pair of these radios with several different friends/adventure partners since anyone using the 5-watt, outside of your immediate family, will also need a license.
+Since the Rocky Talkie 5 Watt is a GMRS radio, you'll need to acquire a $35 license from the FCC to use it, though it also works for your immediate family.
+While getting this license is a fairly quick and easy, it may be cumbersome if you are using a pair of these radios with several different friends/adventure partners since anyone using the 5-watt, outside of your immediate family, will also need a license.
 We recommend taking a look at this blog from Rocky Talkie that easily guides one through the licensing process.
-At 9.44 oz, this radio is also a bit on the heavier side, and we'd steer you towards a lighter walkie, such as the Backcountry Access BC Link Mini, which is a license-free FRS.
-At the end of the day, this high-powered 5 Watt radio is a phenomenal option as long as its weight and licensing aren't dealbreakers.
+At 9.44 oz, this radio is also a bit heavier, and we'd steer you towards a lighter walkie, such as the Backcountry Access BC Link Mini, which is a license-free FRS.
+This high-powered 5-watt radio is a phenomenal option as long as its weight and licensing aren't dealbreakers.

 This walkie can handle most outdoors adventures, even the pack attachment is reliable.